ian/hybrid/examples/miniapp/README.md

 npm test
 ```

-Tests verify that behaviors work correctly and blockchain tools can be imported.
+Tests verify that behaviors work correctly and the agent responds appropriately to miniapp-related queries.

 ## 🤖 Agent Configuration

 The agent is configured in `src/agent.ts`.
 You can customize:

 - **AI Model**: Change the model in the `openrouter()` call
-- **Instructions**: Modify the agent's system prompt for onchain interactions
+- **Instructions**: Modify the agent's system prompt for miniapp assistance
-- **Blockchain Tools**: Add or remove blockchain capabilities
-- **Supported Chains**: Configure which networks the agent can interact with
 - **Message Filtering**: Adjust which messages the agent responds to
 - **Port**: Change the server port in `.env`